WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 curl -sL 'https://parasite.wormbase.org/rest/info/genomes/taxonomy/Meloidogyne?' -H 'Content-type:application/json'
 ```

+Note:
-Note: we’ve also added the L (full name: --location) flag to the curl command, and changed “rest-15” to “rest” in the URL. “rest-18” refers to the 15th release of WormBase ParaSite; by removing the version number the request is automatically redirected to the most recent release.
+* we’ve also added the L (full name: --location) flag to the curl command, and changed “rest-18” to “rest” in the URL. “rest-18” refers to the 18th release of WormBase ParaSite; by removing the version number the request is automatically redirected to the most recent release.
 The L flag tells curl to allow this redirection.
+* The -s option is used silence or suppress the progress meter and error messages during the request.

 You will see a lot of text!
 This is the data that we requested, in JSON format.